Dusky/claudia-app/plan.md

-# Claudia - AI Terminal Companion: UPDATED DEVELOPMENT PLAN
+# Claudia - AI Terminal Companion: SUPERSEDED PLAN

 **Last Updated:** January 2025
+**Status:** 🔄 **SUPERSEDED** - See NEW_DEVELOPMENT_PLAN.md for current roadmap
-**Current Status:** ✅ PHASE 2 COMPLETE - Core AI integration with personality-based image generation
+**Previous Status:** ✅ PHASE 2 COMPLETE - Core AI integration with personality-based image generation

+⚠️ **THIS PLAN HAS BEEN REPLACED** - User workflow analysis revealed critical UX gaps that require immediate attention.
+See `NEW_DEVELOPMENT_PLAN.md` for the updated user-first approach.

 ---